ruggeri/tech-notes/ai/foundations-of-deep-learning.md

   sentence, you've built up an understanding of what it means, and then you start generating output in the target language word-by-word.
+* Sriraj talks about *memory networks* and *dynamic memory networks*.
+    * I have basically no idea what these are.
+* In v1.1 TF switched the API to `BasicDecoder`, along with `TrainingHelper` and `GreedyEmbeddingHelper`.
+    * I embed the inputs, then feed this to an RNN.
+    * The last RNN state I feed to the decoder.
+    * For training, the `TrainingHelper` provides the decoder (1) the start symbol, then (2) each word in the sentence, where (3) each of these is embedded.
+    * It is trained to produce the output sequence, followed by a stop symbol.
+Learning the stop symbol is important otherwise we infinite loop.
+    * The `TrainingHelper` ensures that the correct prior word is fed in at each time step.
+When performing inference, the `GreedyEmbeddingHelper` will take the most likely word from the prior timestep, embed it, and then provide this as input at the next decoder step.
+    * The `GreedyEmbeddingHelper` will also see the stop symbol, and will cease decoding when it sees the stop symbol.
+But if the decoder RNN was never trained to produce the stop symbol, the `GreedyEmbeddingHelper` will let your decoder RNN run forever.
+    * You use `dynamic_decode` to produce the `DecoderOutput`;
+      `DecoderOutput#rnn_output` is the sequence of decoder
+      productions.
+    * Using this, you can use `sequence_loss`.
+I'm not exactly sure how you would do a sampled softmax loss with `sequence_loss`; I think you'd have to write that yourself.
+You'd want to if the vocabulary is large.